Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

-Let us now state and prove the main theorem of this section under the following technical hypothesis. \begin{assumption} Let $h_F := \mathrm{diam}(F)$ and $\hQFmin := \min\left\{h_K: K\in \mathcal Q_0, \, K\cap F \neq \emptyset\right\}$.
-Then we assume that $h_F\lesssim \hQFmin$, that is, $F$ is either smaller or about the same size as the mesh that covers it. \end{assumption} This assumption means that asymptotically, the number of elements of $\mathcal Q_0$ intersecting the feature cannot grow indefinitely.
+\begin{remark} This assumption means that asymptotically, the number of elements of $\mathcal Q_0$ intersecting the feature cannot grow indefinitely.
 In the context of adaptivity with defeaturing, this hypothesis is quite natural.
 Indeed, if the number of feature elements grows, it means that the error is concentrated in the feature.
 More precisely, it either means that the defeaturing data $f$ in $F$ and $g_0$ in $\gamma_0$ are badly chosen, or that the feature is important to correctly approximate the exact solution $u$ in $\Omega$.
 In the first case, $\mathcal E_C$ will be large and the defeaturing data needs to be more accurately chosen.
 In the second case, the feature $F$ will be added by the adaptive algorithm, and thus no refinement will be needed anymore in $F$.
-In Section~\ref{sec:numexp}, numerical experiments will show that this intuition is correct.
+This means that in practice, the algorithm automatically takes care of satisfying Assumption~\ref{as:respectivesizes}, c.f. for instance the numerical experiments in Section~\ref{sec:numexp}. \end{remark}

 \begin{theorem} In the framework presented in Section \ref{ss:igadefeat}, let $u$ and $u_0^h$ be the solutions of problem~(\ref{eq:weakoriginalpb}) and of the Galerkin formulation of problem~(\ref{eq:weaksimplpb}), respectively, where $\Omega$ is a geometry containing one negative feature $F$.
 Then under Assumption~\ref{as:respectivesizes}, the energy norm of the discrete defeaturing error is bounded in terms of the estimator $\mathscr E\big(u_0^h\big)$ introduced in (\ref{eq:totalerrestneg}) as follows: